davetaz/openactive-crossfilter/learning.md

 Let's define the content.
 Add the following line:

     dataGrid
+        .dimension(activity)
 	.html(function(session) {
             return '<item>' + '<h1>' + session.data.name + '</h1>' + '<p>' + session.data.description + '</p>' + '</item>';
-        });

->**Note:** Here we are not appending, but rather returning a set of things to display for each session in one long line.
-Some extra tags have been added for style.

-Finally, add these lines under `dataGrid`:

-      .dimension(activity)
+        })
-      .section(function(item) {
+        .section(function(session) {
           return item.id;
         })
         .size(1000);

-These lines do three things:
+These lines do the following:

-* set up the dataGrid to depend on activityName as a key variable,
+* .dimension - Which object to itterate on in the crossfilter (in this case we've called it activities)
+* .html - Similar to the part inf Step 2, these display session information on the screen for each item
-* give each item in the grid an ID,
+* .section - give each session in the grid an ID,
-* limit the number of displayed items on the screen to 1000.
+* .size - limit the number of displayed items on the screen to 1000.

 ---